Awaiting trial for 8 years, BR man charged in his ex-wife's murder plot denied another delay

 On Wednesday, Judge Tarvald Smith refused Ghassemi's request to further postpone the trial, which has already been held up by a steady flow of complications, including the coronavirus pandemic and Ghassemi firing his own defense attorneys.

 Ghassemi is accused of paying three hitmen $10,000 to carry out the murder: Tyler Ashpaugh, Daniel Richter and Skyler Williams.
 Two of them, Ashpaugh and Richter, took plea deals in 2018.
-However, Richter withdrew his guilty plea in 2021, and Ashpaugh was found dead in his cell at Angola prison earlier this year.
+However, Richter withdrew his guilty plea in 2021, and Ashpaugh was found dead from an apparent overdose in his cell at Angola prison earlier this year.

 In the past few months, Williams has taken his own plea deal, and Richter has flipped his plea back to guilty, a reversal that happened just last week according to Baton Rouge court records.